EidrianGM/BreastCancerTranslatome_Notebook/Cancer/Breast Cancer/Inci_research/Doubts.md

 ### Normalisation
 - Should it be done by cohort / sequencing batch?
 - Should it be done separating by type of omic data, Polysome vs Total?
+- Inci's function normalizeData()
+	- All genes in which at least one sample has 0 reads is excluded
+		- In other words, only genes with reads in all samples are used
+	- Isn't it a bit extreme?
+Isn't it might be interesting to filter genes based on variance instead?
+Or to remove only the genes that have no read in at least a specific number of samples?